SilasiLab/HomeCageSinglePellet/README.md

 ### **Install the voltage regulator and power connectors**

+4. Voltage regulator output must be set to 5V by turning the small screw on the blue pot.
+This is done my powering the device with 12V and recording the output with multimeter while adjusting the pot screw.
-4. Attach 6 leads to the voltage regulator:
+Attach 6 leads to the voltage regulator:
 	- 2 Leads to the positive input pad.
 	- 2 leads to the negative input pad.
 	- 1 lead to the positive output pad.